JenniferShola/JenniferShola.github.io/_posts/2020-11-10-first-month-checkin.md

 categories:
   - OpenAIScholars
 tags:
   - Open AI Scholars Program
   - Advice
+  - Exploration
+  - Code First
+  - Sprints
 ---

 *This post was written as apart of the Open AI Scholars program.
 It is Part 2 in the series.
 Read [Part 1]({% post_url 2020-10-25-learning-how-to-learn %}), [Part 3]({% post_url 2020-11-20-developing-a-research-pov %}).
 Find [all](/tags/#open-ai-scholars-program) posts relating to the program here.*